aneasystone/github-trending/README.md

 ## All language

+* 【2025-08-13】[microsoft / poml](https://github.com/microsoft/poml) - Prompt Orchestration Markup Language
+* 【2025-08-13】[apple / embedding-atlas](https://github.com/apple/embedding-atlas) - Embedding Atlas is a tool that provides interactive visualizations for large embeddings.
+It allows you to visualize, cross-filter, and search embeddings and metadata.
+* 【2025-08-13】[actions / checkout](https://github.com/actions/checkout) - Action for checking out a repo
 * 【2025-08-12】[trailofbits / buttercup](https://github.com/trailofbits/buttercup) -
 * 【2025-08-11】[idosal / git-mcp](https://github.com/idosal/git-mcp) - Put an end to code hallucinations!
 GitMCP is a free, open-source, remote MCP server for any GitHub project
 * 【2025-08-10】[lfnovo / open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features